sst/guide/_chapters/signup-with-aws-cognito.md

   this.setState({ isLoading: true });

   try {
-    const newUser = await this.signup(this.state.username, this.state.password);
+    const newUser = await this.signup(this.state.email, this.state.password);
     this.setState({
       newUser: newUser
     });